Winter holidays are coming. The time to start making travel plans? Now.

 JONATHAN NACKSTRAND/AFP/Getty Images

-You could build a trip around a "Christmas Decorations" theme.
+You could build a trip around a "Christmas decorations" theme.
 Choose a place that's particularly known for its holiday displays, show up and be dazzled.

 We'd like to recommend Stockholm, Sweden, where the long, dark nights of a Scandinavian winter are kept at bay by festive decorations.